To be in academic good standing and to receive a graduate degree, a student must have a cumulative grade point average (GPA) of at least 3.0.

 A student who has not registered for longer than a continuous two-year period must also reapply for admission and is subject to the degree requirements at the time of readmission.

 Leave of Absence

-Students who interrupt their graduate program prior to the completion of all degree requirements must maintain continuous enrollment for the fall and/or spring semesters of the absence or obtain a leave of absence, using the Request for Leave of Absence from Graduate Studies form .
+Students who interrupt their graduate program prior to the completion of all degree requirements must obtain a leave of absence, using the Request for Leave of Absence from Graduate Studies form .

 NOTE: Leaves of absence do not amend in any way the seven and ten-year time limitations.

 Family and Medical Accommodation Policy for Graduate Students

 The Graduate School at NDSU is committed to promoting an environment where students can successfully balance their academic and family responsibilities.
 The goal of this policy is to provide consistent, equitable treatment to all graduate students, regardless of family status, by providing timeline extensions for completing preliminary/qualifying examinations and by offering modified duties to students experiencing a serious health condition or needing to provide care to a new child or a seriously ill family member.

 1. Extensions for Completing Preliminary/Qualifying Examinations, Final Examinations, and/or Disquisitions

 A graduate student is eligible to apply for a time extension on completing preliminary/qualifying examination, final examination, and/or disquisition upon a showing that they are: